 What are the special needs accommodations for the Commencement Mass on Saturday evening?

 Tickets are not required for the Commencement Mass, but the immense popularity of the event makes arriving early a good idea.
-All guests are advised to enter through the Main Gate (Gate 9) of the Purcell Pavilion entrance of the Joyce Center, due to the construction.
+Guests requiring special assistance should enter the center doors of the main entrance (Gate 9) of the Joyce Center for easier elevator access, where they will be guided to appropriate seating.
+Hearing Impaired can go to Section 8, where there will be an interpreter.

-Are golf carts available for transporting guests on campus?
+Are golf carts or shuttles available for transporting guests on campus?

 What if I have questions or need assistance while on campus?

-Throughout Commencement weekend, Guest Services representatives will be stationed across campus to assist fans on Saturday from 2:00 PM-6:45 PM and on Sunday from 7:00 AM-3:00 PM.
+Throughout Commencement weekend, Guest Services representatives will be stationed across campus to assist guests (Saturday 2:00 p.m. - 6:45 p.m. and Sunday 7:00 a.m. - 2:00 p.m.).
 These Guest Services representatives can be identified by their green blazers and white Notre Dame baseball caps.
 The team is happy to help you with directions, campus information, and more.
-Guest Services representatives will also help to flag down courtesy carts for those guests with limited mobility (or call 574-631-1500).
 If you have any questions regarding the Guest Services team prior to your trip to Notre Dame, please email firstname.lastname@example.org.
-Shuttle busses will also take guests around campus.
+All other questions should go to email@example.com.

 Can the University provide wheelchairs for guests?